Go directly to content

 You may decide yourself whether you want to take holiday during the period in which you receive parental benefits.
 Your employer cannot schedule holiday during this time without your consent.
 The same rule applies during leave taken by fathers or other caregivers in connection with the birth.
 Any holiday that has not been taken by the end of the holiday year must be carried over to the following year.

-You are entitled to put forward salary claims and be considered in local collective bargaining agreements even while you are on parental leave.
-This is also often regulated by a collective agreement.
+You have the right ti submit a pay claim and be considered in salary negotiation while you are on parental leave.
+This is often regulated through a collective agreement.

 Whether you are entitled to receive a bonus while on parental leave depends on the purpose, wording, and practice of the bonus scheme in your workplace.
 This assessment must always be made based on the specific bonus arrangement in question.
 The starting point is that the scheme must be a general bonus scheme at company or group level.